yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

    - Close client.
    - Restore last known-good backup folder.
    - Load persona card → import chat → fast-forward via summary.
-   - Optional (or bypass the 1st 3 steps): Export corrupted chat, truncate messages where drift had begun.
+   - Optional (or bypass the first three steps): Export corrupted chat, truncate messages where drift had begun.
 2. **Wrong Prompt?**
    Use the closest thing you have to a swipe (C.AI), reply delete (SillyTavern & AI Studio), or an edit message (ChatGPT and... most places).
 3. **Log the Incident:** append a line to `recovery_log.md`: